Book Trailers

 Visit Blank’s website

-Curt Curtin has previously produced two full-length adult poetry collections, both published by Kelsay Books (For Art’s Sake, 2019; Kerry Dancers, 2020) and three poetry chapbooks.
-He taught English and Creative Writing at the junior high, high school and college levels for over 25 years, and volunteered to teach poetry classes in two elementary schools.
-He served as a Court Appointed Special Advocate (CASA) for children in foster care and a Volunteer Case Reviewer for the Mass.
+Curt Curtin has two adult full-length collections with by Kelsay Books and three chapbooks.
+He taught English and Creative Writing for over 25 years and served as a Court Appointed Special Advocate (CASA) for children in foster care and a Volunteer Case Reviewer for the Mass.
 Department of Children and Families for 20 years.

 Watch the book trailer